Muskrat: Description

 An adult muskrat is about 40–70 cm long, half of that length being the tail, and weighs 0.6–2 kg.
 That is about four times the weight of the brown rat (Rattus norvegicus), though an adult muskrat is only slightly longer.
-It is almost certainly the most prominent and heaviest member of the diverse family Cricetidae, which includes all voles, lemmings, and most mice native to the Americas, and hamsters in Eurasia.
+It is one of the most prominent and heaviest members of the family Cricetidae, which includes all voles, lemmings, and most mice native to the Americas, and hamsters in Eurasia.
 The muskrat is much smaller than a beaver (Castor canadensis), with which they often share a habitat.

 Muskrats are covered with short, thick fur, which is medium to dark brown or black, with the belly a bit lighter (countershaded); as the animal ages, it turns partly gray.
 The fur has two layers, which protect it from cold water.
 They have long tails covered with scales rather than hair.
 To aid in swimming, their tails are slightly flattened vertically, a shape that is unique to them.
 When they walk on land, their tails drag on the ground, which makes their tracks easy to recognize.

 Muskrats spend most of their time in water and are well suited to their semiaquatic life.
 They can swim underwater for 12 to 17 minutes.
 Their bodies, like those of seals and whales, are less sensitive to the buildup of carbon dioxide than those of most other mammals.
 They can close off their ears to keep water out.
 Their hind feet are partially webbed and are their primary means of propulsion.
 Their tail functions as a rudder, controlling the direction they swim.

 Musk glands are situated in the tail.